 “Our State, Our Work” and Activating Youth Employment

-Throughout the semester, students will assist program managers as they develop projects supporting “Opportunity Youth” at 13 sites across North Carolina.
+Throughout the semester, students assist program managers as they develop projects supporting “Opportunity Youth” at 13 sites across North Carolina.
 This is a population of young adults ages 16 to 24 who are not enrolled in school and not working full or part-time.

 Academically, the course provides a way to learn more about the issues of youth employment, young adult aspirations, and post-covid cultures of work, learning and careers and to put various research skills to use.
-Guided by faculty who are experienced in engaged research, students will learn how to adapt social science methods to align with community purposes.
-In addition, the course will provide opportunities for students to reflect on their work and offer strategies to students for translating their skills and experience for their next career steps.
+Guided by faculty who are experienced in engaged research, students learn how to adapt social science methods to align with community purposes.
+In addition, the course provides opportunities for students to reflect on their work and offer strategies to students for translating their skills and experience for their next career steps.

 Dr. Rudi Colloredo-Mansfeld is an anthropologist with thirty years’ experience working with Quichua communities in the Ecuadorian Andes.
 His research focuses on grassroots economic organization, agrarian transformations, artisans, consumer cultures and local food systems.
 In North Carolina, he has researched local food hubs and the integration of small, sustainable farms with conventional food distributors and supermarkets.